-Mortgage loans amount to 32 per cent. of SBSA's gross loans and advances and represent a credit concentration in SBSA's portfolio.
+Mortgage loans amount to 34 per cent. of SBSA's gross loans and advances at 31 December 2022 and this represents a credit concentration in SBSA's portfolio.
 SBSA manages this exposure within a clearly defined risk appetite framework, which includes portfolio limits.
 SBSA also regularly stress tests the portfolio against various weaknesses in the economy, such as a sovereign ratings downgrade, which could negatively affect consumer creditworthiness and the repayment of home loans.